You must have administrator rights to access this feature.

 field data collector

 An electronic device that collects and stores observation information from survey instruments.
-Two types of devices are available–one records X, Y, and Z coordinates using a satellite based global positioning systems (GPS) and the other device records distance and bearing.
+Two types of devices are available–one records X, Y, and Z coordinates using a satellite-based global positioning system (GPS) and the other device records distance and bearing.